All docschevron-rightHelpchevron-rightarrow-leftTutorialschevron-rightUse Mapbox GL JS in a Svelte app

 Use Svelte binding

-To accomplish this, we will use Svelte binding.
-In between your empty <div> tags, insert the following:
+To do this, we will use Svelte binding.
+Insert this HTML between your script & style tags.

 <div class="map" bind:this={mapContainer} />